-Change in Control and Severance Policy
+Change of Control and Severance Policy

-Our board of directors has adopted the ServiceTitan, Inc. Change in Control and Severance Policy, or the Policy, and we have entered into participation agreements under the Policy with each of our NEOs.
-The Policy and participation agreements supersede any severance and/or change in control provisions of any offer letter, employment agreement or equity award agreement entered into between us and our NEOs.
-Under the Policy, in the event an NEO's employment with us is terminated by us without Cause (as defined in the Policy) or due to the NEO's death or Disability (as defined in the Policy) or by the NEO for Good Reason (as defined in the Policy), then, subject to the timely delivery of a general release of claims, the NEO will be entitled to receive continued base salary payable in accordance with our regular payroll procedures for a period of 12 months, in the case of Messrs.
-Mahdessian and Kuzoyan, or six months, in the case of Mr. Sherry, a prorated target bonus for the year of termination payable in a cash lump sum, and up to 12 months of company-funded healthcare continuation coverage.
-In the event such termination occurs within the period commencing three months prior to a Change in Control (as defined in the Policy) and ending on the first anniversary of the Change in Control, then, in lieu of the foregoing severance amounts, the NEO is entitled to receive a lump sum cash payment in an amount equal to 12 months of base salary, 100% of the NEO's target bonus opportunity for the year of termination payable in a cash lump sum, up to 12 months of company-funded healthcare continuation coverage and full vesting acceleration of all equity awards (based on the greater of target or actual performance for performance-based awards unless otherwise provided for in the applicable award agreement).
+Prior to the completion of this offering, we expect that our board of directors will adopt a Change of Control and Severance Policy, or the Policy, which is expected to become effective prior to the completion of this offering, and that we will enter into participation agreements under the Policy with each of our NEOs.
+The Policy and participation agreements will supersede any severance and/or change in control provisions of any offer letter, employment agreement, or equity award agreement entered into between us and our NEOs.
+Under the Policy, in the event an NEO's employment with us is terminated by us without cause (as defined in the Policy) or by the NEO for good reason (as defined in the Policy), then, subject to the timely delivery of a general release of claims, the NEO will be entitled to receive continued base salary for a period of months, in the case of Messrs.
+Mahdessian and Kuzoyan, or months, in the case of Mr. Sherry, a target bonus for the year of termination payable in monthly installments, and up to months of company-funded healthcare continuation coverage.
+In the event such termination occurs within the period commencing three months prior to a change in control and ending on the first anniversary of the change in control, then, in lieu of the foregoing severance amounts, the NEO is entitled to receive a lump sum cash payment in an amount equal to months of base salary, in the case of Messrs.
+Mahdessian and Kuzoyan, or of the NEO's target bonus opportunity for months of base salary, in the case of Mr. Sherry, the year of termination payable in a cash lump sum, up to months of company-funded healthcare continuation coverage, and full vesting acceleration of all equity awards.